roensch/RepulsiveScatterer/README.md

     git submodule update --init --recursive

-To use both, the .cpp-files in "Forward_Problem/BAEMM_Matlab" and "Forward_Problem/Repulsor_Matlab" need to be mex-compiled.
+To use the C++ libraries, the .cpp-files in the folders "Forward_Problem/BAEMM_Matlab" and "Forward_Problem/Repulsor_Matlab" need to be mex-compiled.
 Exemplary compilation files for compilation on MacOS are provided.
-Beforehand, check the requirements for the submodule libraries (_Repulsor_ and _BÄMM_ require openblas, LAPACK and OpenCL to be installed).
-The compilation of the MEX-files is tested only on MacOS.
-On other sytems, one might need to link the Matlab-intern OpenBLAS- and LAPACK-implementations instead of the standard ones (with -lmwblas and -lmwlapack).
+Beforehand, check the requirements for the submodule libraries in the respective README files (_Repulsor_ and _BÄMM_ require openblas, LAPACK and OpenCL to be installed).
+The compilation of the mex-files is tested only on MacOS in the Accelerate framework and with OpenBLAS.
+In the latter, the problem may occur that Matlab tries to load their own LAPACK installation.
+This leads to a compilation error.
+As a workaround, one may either fix the order of the include paths in the mex-compilation files of the Matlab installation or replace in "./submodules/Repulsor/submodules/Tensors/OpenBLAS.hpp"

+#include<lapack.h>

+with

+#include<_(openblaspath)_/lapack.h>

+And also replace the "-framework Accelerate" flag in the compile files by "-I _(openblaspath)_", "-L _(openblaspath)_" and "-lopenblas".

 Also note that your Matlab version needs to support a compiler which itself at least supports C++20.
 For further details to get those libraries working we refer to their respective README-files.

-Alternatively, you can use your own forward solver, just include it in "Forward_Problem/DirichletTri.m".
+Alternatively, you can use your own forward solver, just include it yourself in "Forward_Problem/DirichletTri.m".

 # Run examples